ctarrington/data-science-hw/kalman-filters/readme.md

    * contructs a filter X
    * passes each observations and gets results X
    * accumulates results in a DataFrame X
-   * calls plot utility with DataFrame
+   * calls plot utility with DataFrame x
-   * calls diagnostics on filter
+   * diagnostics on filter - verbose mode x
-   * plot real (0 noise), observed and kalmanized
+   * plot real (0 noise), observed and kalmanized x

 * before next round of reading experiment some with
   * make the KG change or revert based on the error between pred and observed